wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2_8.md

 1. Triggered WebJob publishes to slots will show and error and won't set a schedule, but it will push the WebJob to Azure.
 Customers who are in need of a Scheduled job can then use the Azure Management Portal to set up the schedule for the WebJob.
 2. Python customers may experience debugger issues.
 Service team is rolling out a fix for this but if customers are affected, please let Microsoft know in the forums or on the announcement blog or release notes comments section.
-3. Customers in certain regions (such as South India) will experience Azure Websites provisioning errors.
+3. Customers in certain regions (such as South India) will experience Azure provisioning errors.
 This is consistent with the portal, and customers who experience this issue can use the Azure Management Portal to request access to publish to these geo-regions.
 Once they request access to these regions using the Azure Management Portal provisioning should work.

+##Azure SDK for .NET 2.8.2

+Following the installation of the 2.8.2 tools, customers may experience the following issue.

+- If you are using Windows 10 and have not installed Internet Explorer, you may get an "Internet Explorer could not be found" error.
+To resolve the issue, install Internet Explorer using the Add/Remove Windows Components dialog.

+If you observe this issue, use the Send-a-smile feature to report it.

+For more information, see [this](https://azure.microsoft.com/blog/announcing-azure-sdk-2-8-2-for-net/) post.
 ##Other updates

 For other updates, see [Azure SDK 2.8 announcement post](https://azure.microsoft.com/blog/announcing-the-azure-sdk-2-8-for-net/).